ComradeAdash/CMPT_354_project/README.md

 A database application for CMPT 354 @ SFU built with Flask and SQlite.

 ## Usage
-  - There is a login and registration screen, although authentication has not been implemented.
-Feel free to use these features to create your own user
+  - There is a login and registration screen, although authentication has not been implemented. (logging in doesnt matter essentially), but feel free to register your own users.
   - The Entire Appication can be used with our seeded daata - Ex) Alice Smith, USER_ID: 1 - can be used to test the application.
-  - A USER_ID is needed to perform features because of this.
+  - A USER_ID is needed for borrowing, registering, submitting a request etc. Feel Free to use USER_ID: 1 to test.

 ## How to Run
 1. Install `virtualenv`: